AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 To do this:

-1. Analyze the delivery: this step lets you prepare the messages to deliver.
+1. **Analyze the delivery**: this step lets you prepare the messages to deliver.
 Refer to [Analyzing the delivery](#analyzing-the-delivery).

    Available validation modes are detailed in [Changing the approval mode](../../delivery/using/steps-validating-the-delivery.md#changing-the-approval-mode).

-1. Send proofs: this step lets you approve content, URLs, personalization fields, etc. Refer to [Sending a proof](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) and [Defining a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).
+1. **Send proofs**: this step lets you approve content, URLs, personalization fields, etc. Refer to [Sending a proof](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) and [Defining a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).

 >[!CAUTION]
 >